cmptrblder/smart_oil_gauge/README.md

 Since I use this now, if any issues crop up or changes in Home Assistant, let me know and I'll update this component ASAP

-Add my REPO to HACS, https://github.com/cmptrblder/smart_oil_gauge
+Add my REPO to HACS, https://github.com/cmptrblder/smart_oil_gauge so you can get updates when available.

 ## Screenshots